folio-org/raml-module-builder/README.md

 6. Return result from 1. (this is a value between 1000 and 4*1000).

 Step 2. contains the factor 4 that should be adjusted when there is empirical data for a better number.
-Step 3. may take long for full text queries with many hits, therefore we need steps 1.-2.
+The "SELECT COUNT(*)" query may take long for full text queries with many hits and/or when fields from different database indexes are involved.

 1000 is configurable, see the [Post Tenant API](#the-post-tenant-api) how to set `exactCount` in schema.json.